joelpurra/plusastab/README.md

 # PlusAsTab javascript library
 A jQuery plugin to use the numpad plus key as a tab key equivalent.

-With PlusAsTab, elements can be marked as *plussable*, allowing the user to use the <kbd>+</kbd> on the *keypad* to navigate page.
-It is a closer than the <kbd>tab</kbd> key and therefor increases input speed and allows for one-handed entry.
+With PlusAsTab, elements can be marked as *plussable*, allowing the user to use the <kbd>+</kbd> on the  [numeric keypad](http://en.wikipedia.org/wiki/Numeric_keypad) (*numpad* or *tenkey* for short) to navigate page.
+For numeric input it is closer than the <kbd>tab</kbd> key and therefor increases input speed and allows for one-handed entry in multiple fields.

 * The normal <kbd>tab</kbd> key is unaffected and works as usual.
-* Plussable fields that may need to have the plus character entered into them can still use the <kbd>plus</kbd> key on the typewriter keys.
+* Plussable fields that may need to have the plus character entered into them can still use the <kbd>+</kbd> key on the typewriter keys.
-* Laptops may not have physical keypads, but instead it is emulated with the <kbd>Fn</kbd> key (or similar).
+* Laptops may not have physical numpads, but instead it is emulated with the <kbd>Fn</kbd> key (or similar).
 PlusAsTab is not targeted at laptop users.
-It is possible to use an external/separate USB keypad though.
+It is possible to use an external/separate USB numpads though.

 ## Demos
 * `examples/demo.html`: Simple demo for playing around.